Updated: May 17, 2021

 When collaborating on the budget and before signing an agreement, homeowners should always keep a worst case scenario in mind: can we afford these renovations and will be happy with them, if we are unable to sell our home within our timeframe?

 Curbio does incorporate national and local market data for their pricing estimates to ensure that their proposals are competitively priced.
-We always recommend getting additional proposals for comparison purposes.
+Curbio states that their projects typically come in 20% below the regional average price, primarily due to their buying power and overall efficiences.
+Regardless of this impressive claim, we always recommend getting additional proposals for comparison purposes.

 UPDATE: Curbio no longer has a minimum budget requirement, which was previously set at $15K.
 Curbio’s CEO, Rick Rudman, clarified in a comment to this article, that they will do “any pre-sale home improvement project from simple repairs and cleaning to whole home luxury makeovers.
 Our goal is to help every Realtor® and home seller on every listing”.
 Our take on this generous offering, is that Curbio is taking a long-term approach to educate and demonstrate their capabilities to both real estate agents and homeowners.

 Curbio’s Home Renovation ROI Calculation

 IMPORTANT NOTE: When this review was originally published Curbio used an ROI calculation that was actually a “Cost Recouped” calculation.
 For example, if a renovation were to cost $10,000 and increased the sale price by $20,000, this project would have a 200% Cost-Recouped percentage, but would have an ROI of only 100%.
 Since publishing our review, Curbio has corrected their case studies to use a true ROI calculation, though there still may be examples that have not been updated.
 During our investigation, we also discovered that several publications within the home improvement industry inaccurately referenced or applied these two calculations.
 Always check the underlying formula.